 Robert Hilary Lockhart Whitelaw died of wounds on this day in 1917

 Their home in 1901 was in Kensington.
-The Census that April reveals that his mother, then 33 years old, was at home with her four children William, Audrey, Robert and Geoffrey (then 9, 7, 6, 2).
+The Census that April reveals that his mother, then 33 years old and "living on her own means", was at home with her four children William, Audrey, Robert and Geoffrey (then 9, 7, 6 and 2).
 They had living with them no fewer than 11 servants: two nurses, three housemaids, a butler, footman, tutor, a kitchen maid, cook and a 16 year old sewing maid (from Switzerland).

 At the outbreak of war the Whitelaws were back in Scotland at 18 Rothesay Terrace, Edinburgh.